 Steps 4: Scroll down and select the feature “Enable excluded/forced URLs”.
 Where Just you need to click on all square boxes to assign permission to your users to exclude desired pages or URLs from mapping and allow them to use your SSL on their websites.

-Step 5: After settings completed, a user can go to Domain Mapping option and map multiple websites.
+Step 5: After settings completed, a user can go to the Domain Mapping option and map multiple websites.